infra-blue/ESP32-WeatherStationRTC/README.md

     - time & temperature (in Celsius)
     - date (DDD DD MMM YYYY)
     - humidity & pressure (in hPa)
-- Hold the button for more than 500ms set the ESP32 in powersave mode.
+- Hold the button for more than 500ms to turn off the display.
 Press again to turn it back on.

 ## WebServer
 You can reach the web server connecting to